-Attorneys are utilizing black box data more and more when building a personal injury case.
+Attorneys are utilizing black box data more and more when building a personal injury case in Denver, you’ll need a Denver personal injury attorney.
 So what is a “black box” and how can it be used if you are involved in a motor vehicle collision?

 The black box, also known is the Event Data Recorder (EDR), is a component of your vehicle that acts as a computer system.
 It monitors and records many aspects while you drive such as speeds, braking, the use of seatbelts, and even airbag deployment.
 EDR’s are in almost every newer vehicle, however, if the car that struck you or your own car are older models they may not have an EDR system built in.
 If your vehicle or the vehicle that struck you does have an EDR system, the data from this system can be downloaded and used in your personal injury lawsuit.

 So why is black box or EDR data important?
 When two individuals are involved in a collision there will likely be two different stories about how the collision will happen.
 The two versions of the collision might indicate different speeds, different braking patterns, and different ideas as to whether seatbelts were in use.
 This is where the black box/EDR comes into play.
 The data downloaded from the EDR system can be used to help corroborate or contradict key witness testimony.